-My mother has been a huge fan of Hello Kitty since long ago and we have always collected various Hello Kitty-themed goods and accessories in our house.
+My mother has been a huge fan of Hello Kitty since long ago and we have collected various Hello Kitty-themed goods and accessories in our house, for as long as I can remember.
 I am quite familiar with Hello Kitty myself, having visited a few Hello Kitty cafes and exhibitions in Indonesia and Japan.
 My love for Hello Kitty is due to the fact that it brings out the inner child in me.
 Looking at the adorable characters reminds me of the happy and innocent childhood I had, and as an adult who deals with many hardships, the cute characters heal and warm my heart.

 A Wow Experience at Hello Kitty Show Box

 Awaji is famous for its rich culture and history, which is why I did not expect to discover a place on Awaji Island that offers a complete experience to enjoy Hello Kitty.
 It is incredible how Awaji brings people closer by offering a unique experience with the world’s most famous fictional character in its theater restaurant at Hello Kitty Show Box.
 Hello Kitty Show Box is located on the northwest side of Awaji Island, in the farmlands of Nojimahirabayashi.

 A Theater Restaurant